 🧠 Keep in mind

 Don’t let the odds scare you

 YC partners are known to say that the number one reason startups don’t get into YC is because they don’t apply.
-As I mentioned in the Introduction, thoughtful and clear applications have a dramatically higher chance of getting in than the average ~1.6% acceptance rate.
+As I already mentioned, thoughtful and clear applications have a significantly higher chance of getting in than the average ~1.6% acceptance rate.
 Don’t let that number discourage you, you’ll face slimmer odds in your path to having a successful startup.

-You can apply as many times as you want to YC and it won’t negatively impact you.
-Even if you don’t get accepted, Partners will give you valuable feedback, and encourage you to apply again next batch if you address it.
-In fact, somewhere around 40% of admitted companies every batch apply more than once.
+You can apply to YC as many times as you want.
+Even if you don’t get accepted, partners will give you valuable feedback, and encourage you to apply again next batch if you address it.
+In fact, up to 40% of admitted companies every batch apply more than once.

-The Application is designed to force you to face important questions about your team, idea, business plan, and more.
-The Partners Interview is a bonding force for your team, and preparing for it allows you to refine your ideas even further.
-Even if you don’t get in (or aren’t interested in participating), going through the YC Admissions Process will yield important insights for your company.
+The process is designed to force you to face important questions about your team, idea, market, and more.
+Even if you don’t get in, or aren’t interested in participating, going through the YC Admissions Process always yields important insights for the company.